SystemsGenetics/GEMmaker/docs/nextflow_config.rst

 threads
 =======

-Number of threads for multi-threaded processes
+Number of threads for multi-threaded processes.

 Default: